Arina29/Event-Driven-Programming-Labs/Programming_style_guidelines.md

 # Programming style guideline
+The programming styled use in laboratory works will coincide with [this one] (https://users.physics.ox.ac.uk/~Steane/cpp_help/mycppstyle.htm) with some little changes.
  * The code is written in CamelCase, using Hungarian notation.
  * Variable and function names should be meaningfull
  * variable and function names uses camelCase starting with a lowercase letter